 Group Access with One Login Credential - $125

 This option is perfect for organizations who want to host the Transition Assessment training for a group of staff who will watch the presentation at the same time.
 This option allows an unlimited number of persons who belong to the same organization to view the course video at the same time from a shared screen or screencast (therefore requiring only one login credential).

-This option provides a discounted group rate and easier enrollment process for organizations who want to give access to the Transition Assessment module to multiple members to watch on their own time.
+This option provides a discounted group rate and easier enrollment process for organizations who want to give access to the Transition Assessment module to five or more members to watch on their own time.
 To purchase this pricing plan, please complete the Registration Form.
 Once processed, ACES will enroll each member in the course and email them directions on how to log in to the training.

 To purchase any of the options above with a purchase order, please complete the registration form and email it along with the purchase order to [email protected].
 Upon receipt of the order form and PO, each registered participant will be emailed directions on how to login to the Transition Assessment course.